Consult the medication dictionary to quickly obtain detailed information

-You put your hands on your face (eyes, nose, mouth) countless times every day.
+You put your hands on your face countless times each day.
 The hands are virtual germ-carriers, such as viruses and bacteria.
 In fact, germ contamination often involves the hands.
 For instance, contact with a contaminated object or a handshake can allow germs to enter your body unbeknownst to you.
-This is why proper hand hygiene is of pivotal importance.
+This is why proper hand hygiene is key.

-Hand hygiene includes certain measures, including washing with soap and water, and disinfecting with antiseptic gels, also called hand sanitizers.
+Hand hygiene includes certain measures, including washing with soap and water, and disinfecting with antiseptic gels, (or hand sanitizers).
 These two measures are excellent ways to avoid being contaminated or contaminating others.
 These simple and effective measures will help to protect your health.
 Moreover, they are currently recommended at large in the general public through infection control programs.

-When a measure is as widely used as are hand sanitizers, it is normal for a lot of information to flow on the subject.
 As is often the case in the area of health, hand sanitizers were the subject of controversy.
-Here are 10 examples of statements, true, false or both true and false, that merit clarification.
+Here are 10 examples of assertions that merit clarification.

 Answer: false.
 Many people mistakenly believe that the use of a hand sanitizer decreases the importance of handwashing with soap and water.
 Nothing could be further from the truth!
-Hand sanitizers are not cleansers; consequently, they do not remove dirt, visible or not.
+Hand sanitizers are not cleansers; they do not remove dirt, visible or not.
 Only effective handwashing ensures a thorough cleaning.
-The use of a hand sanitizer should be viewed as complementary to handwashing, which is part of comprehensive approach to hand hygiene and infection control.
-That being said, in some situations, if access to soap and water is not possible, the use of a hand sanitizer can be beneficial.
+The use of a hand sanitizer should be viewed as complementary to handwashing, which is part of comprehensive approach to hygiene and infection control.
+That being said, sometimes, if access to soap and water is not possible, the use of a hand sanitizer can be beneficial.

 Answer: true and false.
 In order to exercise their disinfectant action, hand sanifizers must consist of a certain concentration (between 60 and 80%) of water and alcohol (ethylic or isopropylic).
 In lower or higher concentrations, antiseptic activity is reduced.
-Read the manufacturer's label carefully to obtain the alcohol content of the product that interests you.
+Read the manufacturer's label carefully to obtain the alcohol content of the product.

 Answer: true.
 Nothing beats a good handwashing with soap and water for dirt.
 However, several studies have shown that disinfecting hands with hydroalcoholic gel (consisting of water and alcohol) is more effective than handwashing with soap and water to eliminate most viruses and bacteria.
 It is recommended to rub hands together for about 20 seconds for disinfection to be effective.